 This woodworking vise is known for its versatility.
 The vise can rotate, tilt and pivot while at the same time it holds the workpiece between its jaws.
-The woodworking vise is perfect who make patterns out of wood, work on small details around the wooden piece.
+The woodworking vise is perfect who making patterns out of wood, working on small details around the wooden piece.

 You don’t find many variations in this tool, but the basic version found in the marker pretty much excels at doing its job.

 As the name implies, this type of woodworking vise becomes an essential part of the workbench in a workshop.
 There is no need to fix it in other locations.
 Instead, you can fix the jaws and handle the workbench permanently, and there is no need to detach them.
 They are mainly found in three different types.
 There are three types of workbench vises